alexanderjkslfj/queryObserver/README.md

 # queryObserver
 Tiny Javascript library to easily create an observer watching for new elements matching a css selector.

+Its intended use is for userscripts.
+If a site you write a script for dynamically adds elements it can be tempting to simply use a timeout to select the dynamically added elements.
+This library offers a non-invasive method to listen for dynamically added elements using a MutationObserver.

 ## Usage
 ```javascript
 import { queryObserverAll } from "./queryObserver.js"